 Lavender Essential Oil

-Lavender has been shown to decrease mood swings, insomnia, and aches and pains.
+This essential oil has been shown to decrease mood swings, insomnia, and aches and pains.
 Lavender essential oil helps relax both the body and mind, allowing for relief from emotional distress.
 It helps improve sleep by improving the depth, length, and quality of sleep.

 The oil is best inhaled on its own or when mixed with other essential oils in a diffuser.
 Try putting several drops of lavender essential oil on your pillow to help induce better sleep at night.